adam-p/yesterday-i-learned/biology.md

 1. Skin cancer is almost always curable.
 It is the easiest way to become a cancer survivor.
 1. [A *certain* type of fasting, done in a *certain* way,](http://www.cell.com/cell/fulltext/S0092-8674(17)30130-7) supposedly allows pancreatic cells to regenerate, reversing diabeetus in mice.
 May relate to the fast-or-famine response.
 1. The thingy on the side that make a cobra's head look big are called [hoods](https://en.wikipedia.org/wiki/Indian_cobra).
+1. Grey matter (outside) is the nerve cell bodies and synapses.
+Grey matter is the meat.
+White matter is the axons.
+"High alcohol consumption has been correlated with significant reductions in grey matter volume."
+1. Early morning surgery is mostly about a condition called [ileus](https://en.wikipedia.org/wiki/Ileus), "when your intestines stop working because of surgery".
+They want to keep you in the hospital for one day instead of two to detect ileus.
+1.

 [imgur 7]: https://i.imgur.com/779RwKL.jpg
 [wikipedia 101]: https://en.wikipedia.org/wiki/Anthurium